You’ve probably received a letter or email saying that your employer has chosen The People’s Pension as your company’s workplace pension scheme.

 We’ll send you all the details you need to keep track of your pension.

-Keep a look out for this information because it’ll tell you how to set up your Online Account.
+Keep a look out for this information because it’ll tell you how to set up your account.
 This is a great way to see how much you’ve saved and how much money you can expect back when you retire.

 We will never contact you out of the blue to ask for any of your personal or account information, such as your password or sign-in details.